awiesmulla/pointcloud-semantic-segmentation/Road_segmentation/SSGV3/README.md

 tensorboard --logdir /file_path/
 ```

-Changes are made to labels of original algorithm to accomodate the requirements.
+Changes are made to original labels in order to accomodate the requirements.
 The mentioned 18 classes are labelled as on-road and off-road classes only.

 ## Evaluation